ASKurz/recoding-Hayes-2018/Chapter_02.md

 ```

     ##    Estimate Est.Error  Q2.5 Q97.5
-    ## R2    0.133     0.021 0.093 0.174
+    ## R2    0.132      0.02 0.094 0.171

-There's no need to compute an *F* test on our *R*<sup>2</sup>.
+There's no need to compute an *F*-test on our *R*<sup>2</sup>.
 The posterior mean and it's 95% intervals are well away from zero.
 But you could use your `bayes_R2(fit5, summary = F)` plotting skills from above to more fully inspect the posterior if you'd like.

 We could also use information criteria.
 One method would be to compare the WAIC or LOO value of `fit5` with an intercept-only model.
 First, we'll need to fit that model.